WVCY-FM: Programming

 The headquarters for VCY America in the Miller Valley neighborhood of Milwaukee.

 WVCY's actual studio facility for channel 30 and 107.7 FM is based a mile northeast of the VCY America building.

-WVCY's programming mixes Christian talk and teaching programs with traditional Christian music.
+WVCY's programming features a combination of Christian talk and teaching shows alongside traditional Christian music.
 The talk shows include Crosstalk, Worldview Weekend with Brannon Howse, Grace to You with John MacArthur, In Touch with Dr. Charles Stanley, Love Worth Finding with Adrian Rogers, Revive Our Hearts with Nancy DeMoss Wolgemuth, The Alternative with Tony Evans, Liberty Counsel's Faith and Freedom Report, Thru the Bible with J. Vernon McGee, Joni and Friends, Unshackled!, and Moody Radio's Stories of Great Christians.

 WVCY's playlist focuses on vocal and instrumental traditional Christian music.
 It completely disallows Christian contemporary music in any form, to the point that outside programs are dropped if they play it.
 On Saturday mornings, WVCY airs children's programming, including Kids Talk with Uncle Aaron and Aunt Amber and Ranger Bill.
 The station also carries political debates from the state's public television networks, along with major speeches such as the State of the Union Address.
 Updates from SRN News are heard several times each day.

 History

 The station was first licensed February 26, 1964, and held the call sign WBON.
 The station aired religious and classical music.
 It was owned by Industrial Sound Engineering.
 At the time, the power and antenna height were limited, with the station only heard in Milwaukee and its closer suburbs.

 In 1973, the "Wisconsin Voice of Christian Youth" organization acquired the station.
 On June 11, 1973, the call sign was changed to WVCY.
 The power and antenna height were boosted to the maximum Class B levels.
-When 690 AM in Oshkosh switched its call letters to WVCY in 1995, that required 107.7 to add the -FM suffix, resulting in its call sign becoming WVCY-FM.
+The station took on the -FM suffix in 1995 when VCY America purchased WXOL in Oshkosh in 1995, which became WVCY (AM) (690).